slothyace/opnsrc/model/README.md

 # Models
-Files in this folder are models related to projects I've contributed in, some are free to be downloaded raw and macufactured.
+Files in this folder are models related to projects I've contributed in, some are free to be downloaded raw and produced.
 Exceptions listed below.

 ## Exceptions